AlphaTechini/E-Commerce/README.md

 # E-Commerce API

-This is the beginning of a new E-Commerce backend project.
-I'm building it to be modern, fast, and scalable using Node.js and Fastify.
+This is a modern, fast, and scalable E-Commerce backend built with Node.js and Fastify.

 > **Developer's Note:** This project is currently in its early stages.
 I'll be committing changes and adding features regularly.
 The structure and documentation will evolve as the project grows.

 ## Core Technologies

-I'm building this project with a modern and robust set of technologies to ensure performance and security:
+This project is built with a modern and robust set of technologies to ensure performance, security, and a great developer experience:

 *   **Backend:** [Node.js](https://nodejs.org/)
 *   **Framework:** [Fastify](https://www.fastify.io/) - for its high performance and low overhead.